monch1962/kube-pg-backup-restore/README.md

 In some instances, you either won't have access to the container running Postgres, or Postgres itself may be running as a service.
 This is a common scenario case for public cloud services e.g. AWS RDS, AWS Aurora, GCP CloudSQL, Azure Database for Postgres; you won't have access to a "database server" as such.

-In this case a different approach can be used bo backup/restore over TCP connections.
+In this case a different approach can be used to backup/restore over TCP connections.

 ### Backup via TCP connection